rushitbhadaniya/Park_Spotter/README.md

 - Image Dataset contain the sample images for the training.

 ## Run the project:
-Firstly,you can train the model or you can use the pre-trained model.
-After that run the Parking spot counter.py script
+You have the option to either train the model yourself or utilize a pre-trained model.
+Once that is done, proceed to execute the Parking spot counter.py script.

 ## Output window:
 Output video Screen will look like below image.